 Impact and benefits

-This section should demonstrate the impact and benefits of the proposal.
+Does the application proposal demonstrate the impact and benefits of the proposal?
 The following list is not exhaustive but provides examples of the types of information required to demonstrate the impact and benefits of your project:

 - Enhances our knowledge of plants and fungi